PayString/rfcs/src/spec/payid-protocol.md

   Security considerations: Security considerations relating to the generation and consumption of PayID protocol messages are discussed in Section X.

-  Interoperability considerations:  This document specifies format of conforming messages and the interpretation thereof.
+  Interoperability considerations:  This document specifies format of the conforming messages and the interpretation thereof.

   Published specification: This document is the specification for these media types; see Table 1 for the section documenting each media type.